pika/pika/README.md

  * LibevConnection    - adapter for use with the libev event loop http://libev.schmorp.de

 ## License
-Pika is licensed under the MPL, and may also be used under the terms of the GPL.
-The full license text is included with the source code for the package in the LICENSE-GPL-2.0 and LICENSE-MPL-Pika files.
+Pika is licensed under the MPLv2.
 If you have any questions regarding licensing, please contact the RabbitMQ team at <info@rabbitmq.com>.